Lost Boys (professional wrestling): National Wrestling Alliance (1995–1997)

 The Lost Boys enjoyed a high-profile during their career in the NWA and were considered one of the organization's rising stars.
 The team was featured in the professional wrestling magazine The Wrestler where columnist Dave Rosenbaum discussed the team's background and early career.
 Their in-ring style, an unusual blend of high-flying maneuvers and "hardcore" street brawling, was also praised by the publication.
-With Yar as the powerhouse of the team and Wolf performing aerial moves, NWA promoter Dennis Coralluzzo claimed that the team possessed "a real mean streak".
+With Yar as the powerhouse of the team and Wolf performing aerial moves, NWA promoter Dennis Coralluzzo and Doc Diamond claimed that the team possessed "a real mean streak".
 Both Yar and Wolf were ranked in Pro Wrestling Illustrated's "PWI 500" two years in a row; their rankings were #327 and #334 in 1996 and #368 and #376 in 1997 respectively.